Şehnaz Dilan

-Şehnaz Dilan (born Şehnaz Vreskala on August 27, 1960) is a Turkish former women's footballer, model, film and TV actress and singer.
+Şehnaz Dilan (born Şehnaz Vreskala; August 27, 1960) is a Turkish model, actress, singer and former footballer.

 Private life

-Şehna Dilan was born as Şehnaz Vreskala to an Albanian immigrant family from former Yugoslavia in Izmir, Turkey on August 27, 1960.
+Şehna Dilan was born as Şehnaz Vreskala to an Albanian immigrant family from former Yugoslavia in İzmir, Turkey on August 27, 1960.

 In 2000, she gave birth to a daughter.

 Career

 Footballer

-Inspired by her uncle, who was the regional director in Izmir for football, Dilan began football playing in 1979.
-She was a member of Filizspor in her hometown.
-She became the captain of her team, and enjoyed championship title in 1981.
+Inspired by her uncle, who was the regional director in İzmir for football, Dilan began football playing in 1979.
+She was a member of Filizspor in her hometown, and she became the captain of her team, leading them to a championship title in 1981.
 Her football career lasted until the end of 1983 when her mother died.
 She did football training four hours a day.
 During this time, she performed also other sports like swimming, volleyball and took part at cycling races, but she liked football most.

 Model

 After her mother's death, she went to Istanbul, where she was raised by her aunt.
 She began to appear in advertising and runway shows.
 As she was a former football player, she had a muscular body, which was effective for the selection of her as a mannequin.
 Dilan also posed for erotic photography in popular Turkish men's magazines like Erkekçe, Peri and Bravo in the 1980s.